How to be mindful and proactive at the same time

 You can balance being fully present with proactively planning for the future by forging a relationship with your future self that can encourage you to take steps now that will pay off later.
 “Research indicates viewing a picture of ourselves designed to make us look senior has a host of benefits, including making better decisions that will help us in the future,” she says.
 “Find an app that can age a photo of you, or use your imagination.”

-The best way to mindful and proactive is to understand what mindfulness really is, says Shanklin.
+The best way to be mindful and proactive is to understand what mindfulness really is, says Shanklin.
 “Mindfulness is about focus and eliminating distraction,” he says.
 “Whether it’s being fully focused during a one-on-one meeting with a direct report or putting down phones and emails during a strategic planning session.
 Being present is critical to being at top performance.”